Back to Blog

 Leaving an ACL tear untreated can lead to:

-That’s why it’s important to consult an orthopaedic specialist early and plan the right course of action.
+That’s why it’s important to consult an orthopedic specialist early and plan the right course of action.

 How We Treat ACL Tears in Bengaluru

-At our orthopaedic clinic in HSR Layout, Bengaluru, we offer customised treatment based on the severity of the tear, your lifestyle, and activity goals.
+At our orthopedic clinic in HSR Layout, Bengaluru, we offer customised treatment based on the severity of the tear, your lifestyle, and activity goals.

 Treatment Options Include:

-As a sports medicine specialist, Dr. Nithin N focuses on helping active individuals return to their sport or daily routine — safely and with confidence.
+As a sports medicine specialist, Dr. Nitin N Sunku focuses on helping active individuals return to their sport or daily routine — safely and with confidence.

 Conclusion: Don’t Ignore Knee Instability